 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.
 Reservations can be made May 15 through Sept.
 15. The remainder seasons are first come, first served.
 For fee information, check out our camping rates page.

-Constructed by the U.S. Army in the late 1800s, Fort Casey was equipped for defense and was used as a training facility up to the mid-1940s.
-At its inception, the fortification was part of a new national defense system, to protect U.S. coasts and waterways.
+Fort Casey was constructed by the U.S. Army in the late 1800s; it was equipped for defense and used as a training facility up to the mid-1940s.
+At its inception, the fortification on Whidbey Island was part of a new national defense system, to protect U.S. coasts and waterways.

 Soldiers were stationed at Fort Casey from 1899 to 1945.
 The fort’s 10-inch disappearing guns and other modern weapons were the height of technology in the early 20th century, as were the fort’s plotting rooms, observation stations and communications systems.